 After an accident, you may be overwhelmed with paperwork.
 This can include documents such as medical bills, police reports, insurance claims, and other expenses that relate to the injury.
 Your personal injury attorney will need certain documentation to help prove your case.

-There is a lot to know and a lot to keep track of when you are preparing your personal injury case.
+There is a lot to know and a lot to keep track of when preparing your personal injury case.
 Plan for success by consulting with an expert right away.
 Contact a New York City personal injury attorney at Hach & Rose to make sure you get the compensation you deserve.

 Getting Organized After an Injury